johnmarklowry/t1-triage-bot/openspec/changes/add-triage-schedule-command/tasks.md

 - [x] 1.6 Add error handling for edge cases (no assignments, invalid dates)
 - [x] 1.7 Test the command with various date inputs
 - [x] 1.8 Update documentation and help text
+- [x] 1.9 Create environment-specific command utility
+- [x] 1.10 Update all existing slash commands to use environment-specific naming